johnjago/johnjago.com/content/about.md

 Hi!
 I’m John Jago.

-This website is where I share what I’m working on, reading, and thinking about.
-It’s like an updating book—a public journal.
+This website is where I share what I’m working on, reading, and thinking about—it’s my public journal.

 Want to reach me?
 I love getting personal email: jc@johnjago.com